Spenser-Dewey/TRPGNoteTracker/readme.md

 So we want support for a few extra things here, and adjust some existing features to make this easier to use.

 ### Known bugs
-  * Linking notes doesn't work on first/last word
   * Deleting NPC button appears broken
+  * The delete note 'on hover' visual is a little off

 ### Desired adjustments:
   * Ability to edit notes
   * Display NPC sidebar in the NPC add/edit views
-  * Fix the back button to actually navigate back
-  * Replace the (stub) character sheet button with naviagation back to main campaign view
-  * Add searching to
+  * Add searching to main screen

 ### New Features (ordered by size desc)
   1) Model additions